Monthly Archives: July 2011

 On March 2, 2007, at 5:38 AM, a charter bus from Ohio carrying the Bluffton University baseball team to a tournament in Florida went off a confusingly marked HOV exit from I-75 at Northside Drive in Atlanta.
-Yesterday, in Columbus, Ohio, I participated in the mediation that produced the final settlement of all claims arising … Continue Reading
+When I traveled to Columbus, Ohio in July 2011, I participated in the mediation that produced the final settlement of all claims arising from that crash.

 Today the Supreme Court of Georgia held, in a 4-3 decision, that notwithstanding a moral obligation to do so, a motel manager has no legal duty to investigate the health of a guest on the request of a family member.